Invading and receding sharp-fronted travelling waves: Results and Discussion

-The phase planes in Figure \ref{fig:3}(a)--(d) correspond to invading fronts with various values of $0<c<2$.
-As we previously describe, these trajectories in the phase plane are normally neglected in the usual analysis of the Fisher--KPP model since these trajectories leave $(1,0)$ and eventually spiral into $(0,0)$ as $z \to \infty$, implying that $U(z)<0$ along the trajectory.
-In contrast, the travelling wave solution of the Fisher--Stefan model must also satisfy the Stefan condition at $U(z)=0$, which means that we truncate the trajectory at $z=0$ and we only focus on that part of the trajectory in the fourth quadrant of the phase plane where $U(z) >0$.
-Each trajectory in Figure \ref{fig:3}(a)--(d) intersects the $V(z)$ axis at a special point, $(0,V^*)$, and this intersection point corresponds to the Stefan condition where $U=0$ and $c = -\kappa V^*$.
-Estimating $V^*$ from the numerical phase plane trajectory then allows us to estimate $\kappa$.
-Following this approach we obtain estimates of $\kappa$ for each value of $c$, and these estimates compare very well with the estimates used to generate the time--dependent PDE solutions in Figure \ref{fig:2}.
-These phase planes explain why invading travelling waves for the Fisher--Stefan model are restricted to $0 < c < 2$ since for $c > 2$ the origin becomes a stable node and the heteroclinic orbit between $(1,0)$ and $(0,0)$ never intersects the $V(z)$ axis so that as $c \to 2^-$ we have $\kappa \to \infty$~\cite{Elhachem2019}.
+The phase planes in Figure \ref{fig:4}(a)--(d) correspond to invading fronts with various values of $0<c<2$.
+As we previously describe~\cite{Elhachem2019}, these phase plane trajectories are usually neglected in the usual analysis of the Fisher--KPP model since they leave near $(1,0)$ and eventually spiral into $(0,0)$ as $z \to \infty$, implying that $U(z)<0$ for certain intervals along the trajectory.
+In contrast, the travelling wave solution of the Fisher--Stefan model must also satisfy the Stefan condition at $U(z)=0$, which means that we truncate the trajectory at $z=0$ and only focus on that part of the trajectory in the fourth quadrant of the phase plane where $U(z) > 0$.
+Each trajectory in Figure \ref{fig:4}(a)--(d) intersects the $V(z)$ axis at a special point, $(0,V^*)$, which corresponds to the Stefan condition where $U=0$ and $c = -\kappa V^*$.
+Estimating $V^*$ from the numerically--generated phase plane trajectory allows us to estimate $\kappa$.
+Following this approach we obtain estimates of $\kappa$ for each value of $c$, and these estimates compare very well with the estimates used to generate the time--dependent PDE solutions in Figure \ref{fig:3}.
+These phase planes explain why invading travelling waves for the Fisher--Stefan model are restricted to $0 < c < 2$ since setting $c > 2$ means that the origin is a stable node and the heteroclinic orbit between $(1,0)$ and $(0,0)$ never intersects the $V(z)$ axis, giving $c \to 2^-$ as $\kappa \to \infty$~\cite{Du2010,Elhachem2019}.

-For completeness we also show the remaining portion of the phase plane trajectory in Figure \ref{fig:3}(a)--(d) that eventually spirals into $(0,0)$ as $z \to \infty$.
-Further, for each phase plane in Figure \ref{fig:3}(a)--(d) we take the late time PDE solution from Figure \ref{fig:2}(a)--(d) and transform these PDE solutions into a $(U(z),V(z))$ trajectory in the phase plane, and plot these curves in the phase planes in Figure \ref{fig:3}(a)--(d).
+For completeness we also show the remaining portion of the phase plane trajectory in Figure \ref{fig:4}(a)--(d) that eventually spirals into $(0,0)$ as $z \to \infty$.
+Further, for each phase plane in Figure \ref{fig:3}(a)--(d) we take the late time PDE solution from Figure \ref{fig:3}(a)--(d) and transform these PDE solutions into a $(U(z),V(z))$ phase plane trajectory, and superimpose these curves in the phase planes in Figure \ref{fig:4}(a)--(d).
 In each case the trajectory obtained by solving the dynamical system numerically is visually indistinguishable, at this scale, from the trajectory obtained by plotting the PDE solutions in the phase plane.